sb-config

 --java-home

-, above. -
+, above. --live-data-client-classpath

-(Linux, macOS, and Windows) -
+(Linux, macOS, and Windows)-

 Returns the path to the LiveView client API JAR files plus the StreamBase client library JAR file that must be added to the class path when building and running LiveView Java client applications.
 See the